Noachium/DriftBossModded/README.md

 A modded version of Drift Boss with my own menu, Flare Menu which can be found here: (https://github.com/Noachium/FlareMenu).
 This was made because my friends at school say they want mods because they are bad at Drift Boss.
-So I figured why not drop it on here?
+Since my school is stupid, they blocked JavaScript Console so that's why this is here!